-Method Purpose s.index(x, [y, z]) Similar to find but returns a "substring not found" error if string x can't be found in string y. s.isalpha() Returns $True$ if s is at least one character long and contains only letters (A-Z or a-z). s.isdecimal() Returns $True$ if s is at least one character long and contains only numeric characters (0-9). s.islower() Returns ${\tt True}\ if\ {\tt s}\ contains\ letters\ and\ all\ those\ letters\ are\ lowercase.$ s.isnumeric() Returns $True$ if s is at least one character long and contains only numeric characters (0-9). s.isprintable() Returns True if string s contains only printable characters. s.istitle() Returns $True$ if string s contains letters and the first letter of each word is uppercase followed by lowercase letters. s.isupper() Returns True if all letters in the string are uppercase. s.lower() Returns s with all letters converted to lowercase. s.lstrip() Returns s with any leading spaces removed. s.replace(x, y) Returns a copy of string ${}{\rm S}$ with all characters ${}{\rm X}$ replaced by character ${}{\rm Y}.$ s.rfind(x, [y, z]) Similar to s.find but searches backward from the start of the string.
-If y and z are provided, searches backward from position z to position y .
-Returns -1 if string x not found. s.rindex() Same as s.rfind but returns an error if the substring isn't found. s.rstrip() Returns string x with any trailing spaces removed. s.strip() Returns string ${\bf x}$ with leading and trailing spaces removed. s.swapcase() Returns string ${}{\mbox{\scriptsize $\mbox{$$$}$}}$ with uppercase letters converted to lowercase and lowercase letters converted to uppercase. s.title() Returns string ${}{\mbox{\tiny S}}$ with the first letter of every word capitalized and all other letters lowercase. s.upper() Returns string ${}{\mbox{\tiny S}}$ with all letters converted to uppercase.
+Method Purpose s.capitalize() Returns a string with the first letter capitalized and the rest lowercase. s.count(x, [y, z]) Returns the number of times string ${\bf x}$ appears in string ${\bf s}$.
+Optionally, you can add ${\bf y}$ as a starting point and ${\bf z}$ as an ending point to search a portion of the string. s.find(x, [y, z]) Returns a number indicating the first position at which string x can be found in string s .
+Optional y and z parameters allow you to limit the search to a portion of the string.
+Returns -1 if none found. s.index(x, [y, z]) Similar to find but returns a "substring not found" error if string ${\bf x}$ can't be found in string ${\bf y}$. s.isalpha() Returns True if s is at least one character long and contains only letters (A-Z or a-z). s.isdecimal() Returns True if s is at least one character long and contains only numeric characters (0-9). s.islower() Returns True if s contains letters and all those letters are lowercase. s.isnumeric() Returns True if s is at least one character long and contains only numeric characters (0-9). s.isprintable() Returns True if string s contains only printable characters. s.istitle() Returns True if string s contains letters and the first letter of each word is uppercase followed by lowercase letters. s.isupper() Returns True if all letters in the string are uppercase. s.lower() Returns s with all letters converted to lowercase. s.lstrip() Returns s with any leading spaces removed. s.replace(x, y) Returns a copy of string s with all characters x replaced by character y . s.rfind(x, [y, z]) Similar to s.find but searches backward from the start of the string.
+If y and z are provided, searches backward from position z to position y.
+Returns -1 if string x not found.

+Method Purpose s.rindex() Same as s.rfind but returns an error if the substring isn't found. s.rstrip() Returns string x with any trailing spaces removed. s.strip() Returns string x with leading and trailing spaces removed. s.swapcase() Returns string s with uppercase letters converted to lowercase and lowercase letters converted to uppercase. s.title() Returns string s with the first letter of every word capitalized and all other letters lowercase. s.upper() Returns string s with all letters converted to uppercase.

 You can play around with these methods in a Jupyter notebook, at the Python prompt, or in a .py file.
-Figure 1-16 shows some examples in a

-Jupyter notebook using three variables named s1, s2, and s3 as strings to experiment with.
+Figure 1-16 shows some examples in a Jupyter notebook using three variables named s1, s2, and s3 as strings to experiment with.
 The result of running the code appears below the code.

 '''

 s1 = "There is no such word as schmeedledorp"

-s2="abc
+s2="

+s2=" a b c

 s3="ABC"

 Captialize first letter, the rest lowercase

 print(s3.capitalize())

 Count the number of spaces in s1

 print(s1.count(" "))

 Find the dot in S4

 print(s4.find("."))

 Is s2 all lowercase letters?

 print(s2.islower())

 Convert s3 to all lowercase

 print(s3.lower())

 String leading characters from s2

 print(s2.lstrip())

 String leading and trailing characters from s2

 print(s2.strip())

 Swap the case of letters in s1

 print(s1.swapcase())

 Show s1 in title case (initial caps)

 print(s1.title())

 Show s1 uppercase

 print(s1.upper())

 Abc

-6

-3

 True

 abc

-abc

-abc
+a b c

-tHERE IS NO SUCH WORD AS SCHMEEDLEDORP
+THERE IS NO SUCH WORD AS SCHMEEDLEDORP

 There Is No Such Word As Schmeedledorp

 THERE IS NO SUCH WORD AS SCHMEEDLEDORP

 '''